52 Incredible Facts about Wales (+ why you should visit)

 #48: Tourism plays a crucial role for Wales and many visitors flock to the country each year.
 There are 5 areas of outstanding natural beauty in Wales: Clwydian Range, Llyn Peninsula, Wye Valley, Gower Peninsula and the Isle of Anglesey.

-#49: More castles than any other country
+#52: More castles than any other country

-One of the more exciting facts about castles in Wales is there are more castles per square mile here than any other European country, with Caerphilly being the largest in Wales and the second largest in Europe (behind Windsor Castle).
+One of the more exciting castles in Wales facts is there are more castles per square mile here than any other European country, with Caerphilly being the largest in Wales and the second largest in Europe (behind Windsor Castle).
 The country’s history has left a landscape scattered with Iron Age hill forts, Roman ruins and Medieval castles of Welsh princes and English kings.

-Related post: 24 Memorable Things to Do in Cardiff, Wales
+👉 Related post: 24 Memorable Things to Do in Cardiff, Wales

-#50: The UK’s deepest cave can be found in Wales
+#53: The UK’s deepest cave can be found in Wales

 The Ogof Ffynnon Dddu lies near Abercraf.
 At 308m (1,010 ft) deep, it’s the deepest cave in Great Britain.
 It also has over 30 miles of tunnels and passages, making it the third longest underground network in the UK.

-#51: Wales has the most visited waterfall in the United Kingdom
+#54: Wales has the most visited waterfall in the United Kingdom

 The majestic Swallow Falls at Betws-y-coed is the most visited waterfall in the United Kingdom.
 With its sheer size, cascades of thunderous water and picturesque position, it’s easy to see why.

-#52: The green and pleasant land
+#55: The green and pleasant land

 Perhaps the best of the geography facts about Wales is that the country has three stunning National Parks which cover 20% of the country’s land mass and five areas of Outstanding Natural Beauty.
 This includes Snowdonia National Park and the Brecon Beacons, the two most famous national parks in Wales.

-#53: The world’s fastest zip wire ride
+#56: The world’s fastest zip wire ride

 ZipWorld Velocity 2 in Bethesda, North Wales, has the fastest zip wire in the world, and the longest zip wire in Europe.
 This would make a perfect addition to your Wales itinerary!

+It’s been a joy curating this collection of entertaining Wales facts to showcase the many unique aspects of Europe’s Celtic gem.
 I hope you find this post an interesting read, and that it inspires you to visit Wales some day!

 Further Reading: UK Travel